brunosardinepi/dungeonomics/README.md

 - [x] fill wiki with content
 - [x] style monster/npc page
 - [x] users need to delete their account - should it be inactive or aaron hernandez?
+- [x] profile page
+- [x] need to be able to signup with facebook and link google afterwards

 ### Site-wide
 - [ ] write tests